Zahuczky/Zahuczkys-Aegisub-Scripts/autoclip/README.md

 ### Usage

 1. Time your sign to the whole cut.
-You may already fbf or divide the lines into sections prior to clipping, in which case select all the lines that adds up to the cut.
+If you fbf or divide the lines into sections prior to clipping, or you split the lines into multiple layers, select all the lines that makes up the sign.
+AutoClip will recognise lines not based on their order, but their start and end frame.
 2. Create a rect clip that covers your sign.
 This clip defines the area where AutoClip will be active.
 Anything outside this clip will not be clipped.
 3. Seek the video to a frame where, ideally, the sign is unobscured from the foreground object.
 4. Select „Automation > AutoClip > AutoClip“ and a new AutoClip window shall open.
-5. In the new window, adjust the slider until you get a satisfactory clip and click „Apply“.
+5. In the new window, adjust the sliders until you get a satisfactory clip and click „Apply“.

 ### License